Decision of 1789

 The Decision of 1789 refers to a month-long constitutional debate that occurred during the first session of the United States House of Representatives as to whether Article Two of the United States Constitution granted the president the power to remove officers of the United States at will.
 It has been called "the first significant legislative construction of the Constitution".
-The debate centered around "a bill that would create a Department of Foreign Affairs"—the precursor to the Department of State—and which branch of government would have the power to remove officers from that department.
+The debate occurred after the proposed creation of three executive departments, the Department of the Treasury, Department of War, and Department of Foreign Affairs.
+Most of the debate focused on the proposal to create a Department of Foreign Affairs—the precursor to the Department of State—and which branch of government would have the power to remove officers from that department.

-Congress ultimately enacted three departmental acts "that contained nearly identical language", none of which contained language expressly granting the President removal power.
+Congress ultimately enacted three departmental acts that contained similar language, none of which contained language expressly granting the President removal power, but instead discussed the custody of departmental papers after a department secretary "shall be removed from office by the President of the United States".
 Nonetheless, one of those acts included a proviso urged by James Madison that many scholars believe "was meant to imply recognition that the Secretary would be removable by the President at will".
 Justices of the Supreme Court and legal scholars continue to debate the legal significance of the decision.
+A traditional view held by many legal scholars is that the Decision conveyed a presidential power under the Constitution to remove officials.
+Alternatively, the view of other legal scholars is that there was no consensus on removal power or that evidence of a consensus is ambiguous.

+Theories on removal power

+Four principal theories were advanced by members of the House regarding the proper authority to remove officers.

+Executive power theory

+The executive power theory stated that the President would have the power to remove executive officers unilaterally.
+The theory argued that because executive power was vested in the President under the Vesting Clause, and since removals of executive officials are executive functions, removal powers would fall under the authority of the President.
+It further reasoned that because exceptions to the executive power were enumerated in the Constitution, such as Senate concurrence with appointments, Congress is not empowered to modify executive authority on its own.
+A majority of Representatives favored the executive power theory, with its leading proponents including Madison, Fisher Ames, and John Vining.
+There was some debate within the coalition of executive power supporters over the wording of statutory language to convey an executive power to remove officials.